Starting the Invisalign Journey

 This week I had an appointment to pick up my first trays for my Invisalign journey.
 I was quite nervous about them – especially given I dropped so much money on this process that I would have to go through with it even if they were slightly painful or worse. find more information here @ https://cochranorthodontics.com/invisalign/

 When I arrived at my appointment with the Orthodontist, where I am being treated, I was surprised to find a “Registered Dental Assistant” there to greet me.
 My initial thought was “ok, where is the orthodontist I met who gave me the sales pitch?”
 Well, the answer, I later found out, was that he wasn’t there.
-Despite his big sales push that regular dentists should never be allowed to do Invisalign work, he isn’t even around for the first appointment.
+Despite his big sales push that general dentists should never be allowed to do Invisalign work, he isn’t even around for the first appointment.

 That said, the dental assistant was nice and talked me through the basics of my Invisalign program.
 She is actually going through getting Invisalign herself so it put me at ease knowing she not only was telling me about what would happen but she was experiencing it as well.
 Still I was a bit unhappy that the orthodontist wasn’t even around for the first appointment just for show.